NASU -- Novel Actuating Screw Unit: Origami-inspired Screw-based Propulsion on Mobile Ground Robots: Experiments and Results

-The results are shown in Figure \ref{fig:results}.
-As might be expected, there is a positive correlation between the angle of attack and forward velocity.
-If we consider our ability to produce thrust directly related to our ability to move mass backward this aligns with the theoretical models for screws and screw-style propulsion.
-Similarly when the angle of attack is held to a lower value each revolution of the screw pushes the mass of the material less distance and therefore the screw moves forward less.
-In this experiment, we did not see the expected velocity drop off as you would see in winged aircraft in which an increase in angle of attack would produce a higher drag.
-However, a key finding of our experiments is that locomotive efficiency actually decreases as the angle of attack increases, implying a trade-off between speed and efficiency that is consistent across all of the media that we tested.
-This reinforces the fact that changes in the angle of attack affect the performance of the screw.
+The results of the traveling velocity and efficiency are shown in Figure \ref{fig:results}.
+As is expected from theory and previous research \cite{icra2023, cole1961inquiry, dugoff1967model}, there is a positive correlation between the angle of attack and forward velocity.
+This is a natural result of screw geometry and conservation of energy principles; in solid media, a higher angle of attack corresponds to a longer distance traveled per revolution.
+Interestingly, our results demonstrate a negative correlation between the angle of attack and locomotive efficiency.
+Thus a key finding of our results is that, in regards to varying the angle of attack, there exists a trade-off between speed and efficiency that is consistent across all of the media we tested.

-We believe the trade-off between linear traveling velocity and efficiency is because \begin{enumerate} \item for a given input torque, thrust force increases with decreasing angle of attack, compensating for the decrease in speed, and \item as the angle of attack increases, the blades push more material to the sides and have more of an excavating effect, thus losing far more energy to the displacement of media. \end{enumerate} As seen in the experimental results, NASU's operating range for angle of attack sufficiently covers this trade-off.
-Figure \ref{fig:system_overview} gives a simple diagram comparing the maximum and minimum angles of attack, as well as labeling the trade-off.